shahramyalameha/burai/docs/source/usage/web_browser.rst

    :scale: 30 %
    :align: left

+|
 Getting Crystal Structures
 --------------------------

 This chapter illustrate to get the crystal structure from some web site.
 You search the crystal data from *build-in* web browser.
 Opening the link of the crystal structure pops up the window with 3D model.
-Clicking the model shows the new project tub.
+Clicking the model shows the new project tab.

 .. image:: ../../img/imgWeb_searchNaCl00.png
    :scale: 30 %